-In a Hungarian Limited Partnership the minimum number of members is two, of which at least one – the general partner – bears unlimited liability and while at least one other partner – limited partner – is not liable for the obligations of the partnership, unless the relevant legislation provides otherwise.
+In a Hungarian Limited Partnership, the members of the partnership agree to make available to the partnership the capital contribution necessary for its activities.
+The minimum number of members is two, of which at least one – the general partner – bears joint and several liability and while at least one other partner – limited partner – is not liable for the obligations of the partnership, unless the relevant legislation provides otherwise.

 Only the general partners may manage the partnership and represent the partnership in its dealings with third parties.
 The profit distribution is generally proportional to the capital contributed, but the parties are free to agree otherwise.
 It is against the law, however, to exclude any partner from the distribution of profits.

 General Partnership (Közkereseti Társaság | Kkt.)

 In a General Partnership, the members of the partnership agree to make available to the partnership the capital contribution necessary for its activities, the liabilities of its members are joint and several for the partnership’s obligations.